owowagency/laravel-has-users/README.md

-# laravel-has-users
+# laravel-has-users-with-roles
-A trait for Laravel models which have many users.
+A trait for Laravel models which have many users with roles.